-From time to time Hall and House Wardens of the university residences host Internal and external conferences, festivals, graduation and similar.
-Arrangements for these are made in the Conference Office under Residential Operations and comprise:
+From time to time Hall and House Wardens of the university residences host:

-- A roster that allows a break in the demand on any one residence and in any one year.
-Relevant House Warden(s) are advised as to when they are required to be available. - Collating bookings from the event organizer or guest and processing these accordingly. - Sourcing and appointing conference Wardens, where required. - Each conference Warden is provided with a set of guidelines relating to pre-conference, during the conference, and post conference. - The required number of temporary Sub-Wardens is scheduled to work in each House at the appropriate times. - Each Sub-Warden is provided with a document titled 'Conditions of Service'.

-Temporary Sub-Wardens:

-- Rhodes students apply for the position of temporary Sub-Warden during conferences. - application forms are presented to the House Warden, who makes recommendations accordingly - Conference Office inform any unsuccessful applicant and keep records of these in the event of cancellations.

-Temporary Sub-Wardens are:

-- Generally expected to take up their appointment one day before guests are due to arrive. - Permitted to stay in a designated residence free of charge 48 hours or 2 days prior to the conference/festival guests' arrival and prior to point (6.4.1) above.
-No meals are provided. - Permitted to stay free of charge should there be a short gap between conferences to which they have been appointed Sub-Warden.
-No meals are provided. - Permitted to stay after a conference ends if the timing is such that it is near to the commencement of the next term.
-Application should be submitted to the Deputy Director of Residential Operations.
-The student is charged the stipulated daily rate, inclusive of meals. - Should a conference be cancelled after the appointment of temporary Sub-Wardens.
-A notice period of 48 hours is given.
-No compensation is paid out. - Each House is provided with guest registers and alpha lists. - A code of conduct as set out by the university should be utilized for visitors to the residences.
+- Rhodes students during the vacations, including those attending Summer School, RUMEP and ISEA courses and similar. - Internal and external conferences, festivals, graduation and similar.
+Arrangements for these are made in the Conference Office under Residential Operations and comprise: - 1.
+A roster that allows a break in the demand on any one residence and in any one year.
+Relevant House Warden(s) are advised as to when they are required to be available. - 2.
+Collating bookings from the event organiser or guest and processing these accordingly. - 3.
+Sourcing and appointing conference Wardens, where required. - 4.
+Each conference Warden is provided with a set of guidelines relating to pre-conference, during the conference, and post conference. - 5.
+The required number of temporary Sub-Wardens is scheduled to work in each House at the appropriate times.
+Each Sub-Warden is provided with a document titled 'Conditions of Service'. - 6.
+Temporary Sub-Wardens: - 6.1.
+Rhodes students apply for the position of temporary Sub-Warden during conferences. - 6.2.
+Application forms are presented to the House Warden, who makes recommendations accordingly - 6.3.
+Hall secretaries inform any unsuccessful applicant and keep records of these in the event of cancellations. - 6.4.
+Temporary Sub-Wardens are: - 6.4.1.
+Generally expected to take up their appointment one day before guests are due to arrive. - 6.4.2.
+Permitted to stay in a designated residence free of charge prior to the conference/festival guests' arrival and prior to point (6.4.1) above.
+No meals are provided. - 6.4.3.
+Permitted to stay free of charge should there be a short gap between conferences to which they have been appointed Sub-Warden.
+No meals are provided. - 6.4.4.
+Permitted to stay after a conference ends if the timing is such that it is near to the commencement of the next term.
+Application should be submitted to the Director of Residential Operations.
+The student is charged the stipulated daily rate, inclusive of meals. - 6.4.5.
+Should a conference be cancelled after the appointment of temporary Sub-Wardens, a notice period of 48 hours is given.
+No compensation is paid out. - 6.4.6.
+Each House is provided with guest registers and alpha lists. - 6.4.7.
+A code of conduct as set out by the university should be utilised for visitors to the residences and School groups in Rhodes University residences (obtainable from Res Ops).

-Contact details for further information: Conference Manager: Tel.
-046 603 8138 (ext.
-8138); cell speed dial: 5132; E-mail: conference@ru.ac.za
+Contact details for further information: Conference Manager: tel.
+046 603 8138 (8138); cell speed dial: 5183; e-mail: conference@ru.ac.za